Providing Quality Care and Safe Practices from ASKP3

 Many studies have demonstrated the robust and rapid antidepressant and anti-suicidal effects of ketamine, especially in a treatment-resistant population.
 Awareness and access to this valuable treatment will be increasingly important as unprecedented stressors increase the rate of depression and suicide in the coming months.

-The American Society of Ketamine Physicians has been at the forefront of advocating for patients who have benefited from this forward-leaning therapy.
-Ketamine therapy is an essential service that cannot be interrupted during this crisis.
+The American Society of Ketamine Physicians, Psychotherapists & Practitioners has been at the forefront of advocating for patients who have benefited from this forward-leaning therapy.
+Ketamine therapy continues to be an essential service during this crisis.

 To help mitigate the risk consider:

 - Screening each patient the evening or morning before arrival to the clinic for recent travel, known exposure to infected individuals, travel, fever, cough, or other symptoms.
 Recall up to 80% of infected individuals may not have symptoms yet still shed the virus.
 Each practitioner will use their best judgment based on known information.

 - Screening any person who will be accompanying the patient in the office

 - Screening each person on arrival for fever, cough, evidence of infection

 - Spreading out appointment times in clinic to minimize number of people at any one time